dreadflopp/dreads_modlist_patches/README.md

     - -o:"Path\to output\folder" : This is the output path xEdit will use when it saves certain files. (i.e. ..Modding\Tools\xEdit\xEdit_Output)
 5. Check the Use Application’s Icon for shortcuts box.
 6. Click the Apply button.
-7. Repeat steps 2 through 6 for adding the executables from the table below; filling in the appropriate data.
-The titles are suggestions:
+7. Repeat steps 2 through 6 for adding the executables below; filling in the appropriate data.
+The titles are suggestions.

 **Tool Setup Table**